Federal Pacific Zinsco Split-Bus Fuse

 Fuse boxes use fuses instead of breakers.
 When a fuse blows instead of switching something back off you have to replace the fuse.
 Fuse boxes aren’t unsafe themselves.
 It is usually the modifications people make to the fuse boxes.
 Most homes that have fuse boxes have less circuits therefore it is easy to overload those circuits and continue to blow fuses.
 Often homeowners make adjustments to minimize the need to replace the fuses.
 For example, if you replace a 15-amp fuse with a 20 amp fuse the fuse will last longer.
 However, when the wires that are made to only hold 15 amps get overloaded the fuse doesn’t blow therefore creating a fire hazard.
 Even still, some homeowners place a metal plate or object where the fuse should be removing all the safety that fuses provide.
 Again, creating a major fire hazard.
 Most homeowners know if they have a fuse box instead of a breaker box.
 If not, there will be fuses which look like little knobs instead of switches.

-All of the panels listed above really need to be replaced.
+All of the electrical panels listed above really need to be replaced.
 At the very least have a certified electrician inspect the panel to make sure there aren’t any present problems.